 It prevents dogs from getting uterine infections later in life.
 An infected uterus is called a pyometra, and is a serious disease.
-After you view the pictures of a routine surgery you will be given an chance to see a picture of the uterus of a dog that has a pyometra.
+After you view the pictures of a routine surgery on this page you will be given an chance to see a picture of the uterus of a dog that has a pyometra at the end of this page.

 In addition to these medical reasons, it prevents unwanted pregnancies, a significant problem in our society.
 Millions of dogs are euthanized every year because they are strays.